 Equivalent to: Book Band Pink

-Stage 1 books are for children who are learning letter sounds s, a, t, p, i, n, m, d, m, g, and are using phonics to read words like ‘tap’ and ’sit’.
-They will also be learning common words like ‘the’, ‘go’ and ‘to’.
-There are 10 fiction and 4 non-fiction books at the Stage 1 level.
-Optional text is provided for an adult to further bring each story to life or add extra non-fiction facts.
+Stage 1 books are designed for children who are learning the letter sounds s, a, t, p, i, n, m, d, g, o, c, k, ck, e and beginning to use phonics to read words like tap and sit.
+They will also be introduced to common words such as the, go, and to.

 Fiction